LatinScribe/LatinScribe/README.md

 - 😄 Pronouns: He/Him

-- 🎓 Currently a second-year student studying Computer Science at the University of Toronto
+- 🎓 Currently a third-year student studying Computer Science at the University of Toronto

 - 👀 I’m interested in developing software that will change the world!